dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 community and the seller can make more water available in future years (Rosenberg, 2021).

-### (ii) Compensation
+### (ii) Pricing

-Enter compensation – payments for buying, receipts for sales – in \$ millions.
-Enter a positive \$ per acre-foot if selling water and a negative \$ per acre-foot if buying water.
+Enter the price in \$ per acre-foot – if buying, enter as a negative (-) and if selling, enter as a positive (+).

+Table 5a shows water prices and compensation for recent voluntary, compensated, and mandatory Colorado River Basin water conservation programs (Allhands, 2021;
+UCRC, 2018; UCRC, 2024; USBR, 2021a; USBR, 2021c).
+The program has conserved
+more water than other voluntary, compensated, or mandatory Colorado River Basin water conservation program and is less expense than other options such as desalination (Table 5a; Allhands, 2021; James, 2021; UCRC, 2018; UCRC, 2024;
+USBR, 2021a; USBR, 2021c)

+**Table 5a.
+Colorado River Basin water conservation programs and accomplishments.**

+**![A table with numbers and a number of items AI-generated content may be incorrect.](media/adcd5cc5bbcdece7812c013e317f3785.png)**

+### (iii) Compensation

 The total compensation will be automatically calculated.
-Table 5a shows compensation and water prices for recent voluntary, compensated, and mandatory Colorado River Basin water conservation programs (Allhands, 2021; UCRC, 2018; UCRC, 2024; USBR, 2021a; USBR, 2021c).

--   For example, a purchase of 0.5 maf at \$500 per acre-foot is (0.5)(500) =
+For example, a purchase of 0.5 maf at \$500 per acre-foot is (0.5)(500) = \$250 million.
-    \$250 million.

 -   If a participant buys 0.5 maf at \$500 per acre-foot from one participant and 0.2 maf at \$1,200 per acre-foot from a second participant, the